jmnarloch/trie/README.md

 The Trie is a R way tree that is designed for efficient string searches.

-At this moment this component defines three different implementation of the Trie, all of which differs slightly in performance, but far most with the memory consumption.
+At this moment this component defines four different implementation of the Trie, all of which differs slightly in performance, but far most with the memory consumption.

 The available Trie implementations are: